Jasper-Hewitt/elec_fertility/README.md

 ## Getting Started

 <div align="justify">
 The full report can be found in final_paper_group06.pdf.
 In this Github, we have also included the relevant R files that we used for the (i) inital GPT feasbility test; (ii) main codes used for data analysis; and (iii) clean the news articles obtained through the wisenews platform.
 The repository also includes the data files (e.g. CSV, PDF and XLSX).
-Details are included the file structure.</div>
+Details can be found in the file structure.</div>

 ## File Structure